 - SCHOOL COUNSELING APPLICANTS: Will need to provide passing TAP (Test of Academic Proficiency) results OR ACT scores of 22 or higher, including the writing portion, OR SAT scores (1030 or higher).
 If not provided at admissions, students must complete prior to candidacy.

 Admission to the program is determined by the program faculty.
 Program faculty reserves the right to request personal interviews with applicants to the program.
+Admission decisions are final and cannot be appealed.
 Students must follow sequence, program, college, and university requirements and policies.

 HOW TO APPLY